MatthewReid854/reliability/docs/Mean cumulative function.rst

 Parametric MCF
 --------------

 The estimates of the parametric MCF are obtained using MCF_nonparametric as this is the procedure required to obtain the points for the plot.
-To these points a parametric model is fitted of the form:
+To these points a Non-Homogeneous Poisson Process (NHPP) parametric model is fitted of the form:

 :math:`MCF(t) = (\frac{t}{\alpha})^{\beta}`

-You may notice that this looks identical to the Weibull CHF, but despite this similarity, they are entirely different functions and the alpha and beta parameters from the MCF cannot be applied to a Weibull distribution for fitting the repair times or repair interarrival times.
+You may notice that this looks identical to the `Weibull CHF<https://reliability.readthedocs.io/en/latest/Equations%20of%20supported%20distributions.html#weibull-distribution>`_, but despite this similarity, they are entirely different functions and the alpha and beta parameters from the MCF cannot be applied to a Weibull distribution for fitting the repair times or repair interarrival times.

 The puropse of fitting a parametric model is to obtain the shape parameter (β) which indicates the long term health of the system/s.
 If the MCF is concave down (β<1) then the system is improving.
 A straight line (β=1) indicates it is staying the same.
 Concave up (β>1) shows the system is worsening as repairs are required more frequently as time progresses.